 Definitions

-Major noncompliance:
+Functional noncompliance:

-A major Non Compliance is one or more of:
+A functional Non Compliance is one or more of:

 The absence of or total breakdown of a system to meet process requirements.
-A number of minor nonconformities against one requirement can represent a total breakdown of the system and thus be considered a major nonconformity.
+A number of non-functional nonconformities against one requirement can represent a total breakdown of the system and thus be considered a functional nonconformity.

 Any noncompliance that would result in the probable shipment of nonconforming product.
 A condition that may result in the failure or materially reduce the usability of the products or services for their intended purpose.